-Assuming that the cosmological model we are considering is globally hyperbolic, and thus diffeomorphic to $\mathbb{R} \times \sigma$ with $\sigma$ a Riemannian three-geometry, we can then understand the global singularity in terms of failure of the Einstein equations to be well-posed as a system of PDEs for all values $t \in\mathbb{R}$ \cite{brunnemann:2006}.\footnote{An attractive consequence of framing the global condition in this manner, rather than focusing on geodesic incompleteness, is that there is a more clear connection then obtains between the relevant global physical singular behaviour and the conception of a singularity as expressed in terms of breakdown in regularity \cite{fournodavlos:2020,sbierski:2021}.} The semi-classical analogue of the global big bang singularity characterised as a failure of well-possedness of the classical equations of motion can then be understood simply via the breakdown of the semi-classical equations of motion.
+Assuming that the cosmological model we are considering is globally hyperbolic and diffeomorphic to $\mathbb{R} \times \sigma$, with $\sigma$ a Riemannian three-geometry, we can then understand the global singularity in terms of failure of the Einstein equations to be well-posed as a system of PDEs for all values $t \in\mathbb{R}$ \cite{brunnemann:2006}.\footnote{An attractive consequence of framing the global condition in this manner, rather than focusing on geodesic incompleteness, is that there is a more clear connection then obtains between the relevant global dynamical singular behaviour and the conception of a singularity as expressed in terms of breakdown in regularity \cite{fournodavlos:2020,sbierski:2021}.} The semi-classical analogue of the global dynamics singularity, characterised as a failure of well-posedness of the classical equations of motion, can then be understood simply via the breakdown of the semi-classical equations of motion, which can be characterised, for example, via the moment expansion of the full set of observables.
 The local curvature pathology singularity can be understood in terms of divergence of polynomial scalars built out of the Riemann tensor and the metric.
-Since the curvature scalars in cosmology can be can be characterised via powers of the inverse scale factor we can then unambiguously characterise the curvature pathology associated with the big bang singularity via the behaviour of the inverse scale factor.
-The semi-classical analogue of the local big bang singularity can thus be characterised via the divergent behaviour of the scale factor in the semi-classical regime.
+Since the curvature scalars in cosmology can be characterised via powers of the inverse scale factor we can then unambiguously characterise the curvature pathology associated with the big bang singularity via the behaviour of the inverse scale factor.
+The semi-classical analogue of the local curvature big bang singularity can thus be characterised via the divergent behaviour of the scale factor in the semi-classical regime.